Tix3Dev/minosrus_lang/README.md

 ----

-## Installing
+## Documentation

-- You can simply clone this repository via ```https://github.com/Tix3Dev/minosrus_lang```.
-- You need to be able to execute rust code.
-To install rust have a look at the [instructions](https://www.rust-lang.org/tools/install) of the official rust-lang page.
-- Finally you can execute the project with ```cargo run```.
+To get a better understanding of the language, you might consider looking at the documentation.
+You will also find some examples there.
+Here is the link to the [docs](https://github.com/Tix3Dev/minosrus_lang/tree/master/docs).

 ----